ShubhamTatvamasi/my-site-hugo/content/about.md

 date: 2017-03-09T13:19:25+08:00
 ---

-This is my **Introduction**.
+This is my **Introduction**:

+I am Blockchain Architect and Ethereum open source Contributor, I have been working on Blockchain technologies since 2015 onwards.
+I entered into Blockchain space because I truly believe that this is the future of Internet and I want to make this a reality.
+My life’s goal is to build a fully decentralized world where everything is transparent and full of trust.

+Some **Technologies** I play with:

-I am Blockchain Architect and Ethereum Contributor, I have been working on Blockchain technologies since 2015 onwards, and has worked on big projects like Bitcoin, Ethereum Development, Hyperledger, Chaincode, Solidity Smart Contracts, Decentralized Web Applications, Corporate Blockchains, Hedera Hashgraph, Decentralized Exchange Platform, CryptoCurrency Mining Servers, R3 Corda, DApp, GoLang, NodeJS, ExpressJS, AngularJS, MongoDB, DevOps.
+Ethereum, Hyperledger, Chaincode, Solidity, Smart Contracts, Decentralized Web Applications, Corporate Blockchains, Hedera Hashgraph, Decentralized Exchange Platform, CryptoCurrency Mining Servers, R3 Corda, DApp, GoLang, NodeJS, ExpressJS, AngularJS, MongoDB, DevOps.

-I am very active in open source community, and helped many community events/meetups for Blockchain Devs, HyperLedger Delhi/NCR, CryptoCurrencyIndia, PyDelhi, ILUGD & volunteered in conferences like Global Blockchain Conference, PyCon India.